-The inflation rate is high in India & with each passing year the price of basic necessities i.e. ROTI, KAPDA Aour MAKAN is increasing.
-Dentistry isn't the exception here, dental equipments, materials, employees salaries, clinic rents and other overheads for running a dental clinic also are increasing even then the dental treatments are getting cheaper & cheaper...
+The inflation rate is high in India & with every passing year the price of basic necessities i.e. ROTI, KAPDA & MAKAN is increasing.
+Dentistry isn't the exception here.
+The basic overheads for running a dental clinic such as cost of dental equipments, materials, staff salaries, clinic rent etc. are increasing even then the dental treatments are getting cheaper & cheaper.

 What is the root cause of this trend?